hanrelan/TabGPT/README.md

 ## Gratitude
 Thanks to [Promptable.ai](https://github.com/promptable) and the [gpt3-chrome-starter](https://github.com/promptable/gpt3-chrome-starter) for the openai streaming and completion code.

-Also thanks to all the other open source projects that made this possible.
+Also thanks to the myriad of open source projects that made this possible.